monome/norns-image/readme-hardware.md

 ### USB Disk access

-internal usb-mini port for accessing the CM3 as a usb disk. there is a power-always-on switch for using this mode which allows powering without the soft-on mechanism (which the CM3 itself controls)
+there is a switch accessible from the bottom of the board through a cutout. switch to DISK from RUN in order to execute the CM3 disk mode. see readme-usbdisk.md for further info.

 ## Power